 How can KORU help?

 By filtering out fine particles, air purifiers help clean indoor air, thus reducing the potential negative effects of air pollution such as allergic reactions, and both chronic and acute respiratory diseases including asthma.
 The ideal air purifier for pet owners is able to rid the air of allergy-causing proteins carried by pet hair or contained in pet dander.
-Therefore, before buying an air purifier, it is essential to check what particle size it can capture.
+Therefore, before buying an air purifier for home or offices, it is essential to check what particle size it can capture.
 Ideally, a device that can filter even the smallest pollutants should be chosen.
 The microscopic allergy-causing particles contained in animal hair or dander aren’t usually captured with conventional HEPA filters and remain in the air.
 Air purifiers with PCO filters and UV sterilization such as KORU offer an optimal solution to this as they are able to remove even the smallest particles, and do so entirely without producing harmful chemicals.

 In a household with four-legged friends, pet hair can accumulate in a very short time.
 Traditional air purifiers often need a new filter after just 2-3 months for this very reason.
 KORU’s ceramic filter, can easily be rinsed out and lasts a lifetime.
 This not only saves high costs in filter replacements, but also ensures less environmentally harmful waste.